-Kylie Heenan | B.Soc.Sc., M.Couns. is a professional counsellor, relationship therapist, writer and creator of Reconstructive Therapy – Deepen Connection, Live Authentically.
+Kylie Heenan | B.Soc.Sc., M.Couns. is a registered counsellor, clinical supervisor, relationship therapist, facilitator and writer with a passion for helping people to Deepen Connection & Live Authentically.

 Why did you choose to become a counselling professional?

 Life has given me a broad range of experiences, some hearty challenges, and a passion for helping others to express the version of themselves that most aligns with their goals and dreams.

 Working within a social constructionist framework, I adopt the approach that we play out a reality rooted in ideas and beliefs that were initially passed on by others when we were young.
 Through repeated experiences, choices and conversations we have (with others and in our heads), these ideas and beliefs about the world and about ourselves become reinforced and thereby have the power to shape our reality.

 I facilitate conversations with and between individuals that invite a broadening of perspectives, a deepening of understanding and compassion for self and others, and an expanding of ideas and actions that lead to authenticity in life and relationships.

 I bring to our collaborative work my skills and experience in hosting conversations that are rich in compassion, non-judgement, hope, and a new way of looking at your life.
 You bring a wealth of experience in being YOU, in knowing what you do and don’t want, and in deciding what is best for you.

 If you want a chat to be sure I’m the right person to work with you, just give me a call.

 Why do you love to work with couples?